Homological dimensions and abelian model structures on chain complexes: Preliminaries

-Given a bicomplete abelian category $\mathcal{C}$, a model structure on it is said to be {\bf abelian} if the following conditions are satisfied: \begin{itemize} \item[ (a)] A map is a cofibration if and only if it is a monomorphism with cofibrant cokernel.
+A model structure on a bi-complete Abelian category $\mathcal{C}$ is said to be \underline{Abelian} if the following two conditions are satisfied: \begin{itemize} \item[$\bullet$] A map $f$ is a (trivial) cofibration if, and only if, $f$ is a monomorphism and ${\rm CoKer}(f)$ is cofibrant (and trivial).